wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 The method starts by getting the extension from the file path.

-The method then looks up the lowercase version of the extension in image_types and throws an error if it isn't.
+The method then looks up the lowercase version of the extension in image_types and throws an error if it isn't found.

-If the result is a tuple then it's stored as typename and classname, otherwise the single value is stored as typename and the lowercase version of the name is stnored as classname.
+If the result is a tuple then it's stored as typename and classname, otherwise the single value is stored as typename and the lowercase version of the name is stored as classname.

 A module defined by 'greaseweazle.image.' + classname is then loaded and a __dict__ method is called with typename as an argument